SciML/ModelingToolkitCourse/docs/src/lectures/lecture6.md

 **Check the values of parameters**
 Another possible cause of problems in your model can come not from the equations, but from the parameters that are supplied to the equations.
 It's always a good idea to ensure your parameters match real life values to some degree, and to ensure human error is not factoring in, it can be a good idea to use units (note ModelingToolkit v9 will be enforcing units using Uniful.jl).
 If you know all of your parameters are correct but still having issues, another debugging strategy is to reduce the energy input of your system.
 Rather than starting at 100%, start at 10%.
 This gives the model a better chance to solve and with a model solution this gives some insight to what the root cause problem might be.
-For example, if working with a hydrualic system, turn the input pressure down to 10%.
+For example, if working with a hydraulic system, turn the input pressure down to 10%.
 If the model solves and you can see one of the pressure vessels is going into the negative, now you have a clue to a root cause problem.

 **Check acausal boundary conditions**
-As discussed in Lecture 1, acausal connections always have a minumum of 2 variables.
+As discussed in Lecture 1, acausal connections always have a minimum of 2 variables.
 Therefore, acausal input (or boundary condition) components will need to pay attention to what should be done to both variables.
 As an example, refer to the hydraulic cylinder problem from Lecture 2 and consider the case where the position $x$ is supplied as the input boundary condition and the mass flow input $\dot{m}$ is set to an `Open()` boundary condition, thereby solving for $\dot{m}$ to give input $x$.

 ![example](../img/Example.svg)